Contents

 - your director’s creative vision for the film

-External readers may review:
+External readers may also review:

-- some or all of your supporting materials and further pieces of your team’s previous work
+- some of your team’s previous work

 - any supporting materials provided